-- M.A. in Asian Studies at the University of Colorado, Boulder in 2011
+- M.A. in Asian Studies at the University of Colorado, Boulder

 Yiyi Luo completed her BA in Chinese Literature at Fudan University in 2008 and her M.A. in Asian Studies at the University of Colorado, Boulder, in 2011.
 Her research interests are medieval Chinese literature and history, with a primary focus on medieval Chinese poetry.
 She is also interested in the court culture and religions in early medieval and medieval China.